CCRI-Cyberknights/page/docs/QR-CODES.md

 ## How it works

 - Offline encoder (vendored) at `qrcode.min.js` renders to a `<canvas>`.
-- The input box lets you change the encoded text; by default it uses the current page URL (including `?page=...`).
+- The input box lets you change the encoded text; by default it uses the current page URL (including `#/...`).
 - Actions:
   - Download PNG: exports at higher resolution using the current settings
   - ECL Correction Level: controls to adjust error correction (L → M → Q → H)